Bringing your own lunch box to work will hopefully inspire you to eat a little healthier, get more variety in your diet

 - Salads are so versatile, you can use up your leftovers and throw in whatever you have in your cupboard.
 Make sure you include a source of protein (meat, fish, cheese, legumes), a carbohydrate base (brown rice, quinoa, sweet potato) and some healthy fats (avocado, extra virgin olive oil, nuts)

 - Make your own salad dressing such as extra virgin olive oil combined with lemon juice, balsamic vinegar, mustard, salt and pepper, or try a yogurt dressing with mint, lemon, garlic, olive oil and salt and pepper.

 5. Fill up on fibre and protein

-Fibre and protein rich foods will fill you up and keep you satisfied for longer, so try to include these in your lunchbox.
+Fibre and protein can help fill you up and keep you satisfied for longer, so try to include these in your lunchbox.
 Add grains and pulses like black beans, chickpeas and quinoa to soups and salads, and use leftover chicken and salmon in sandwiches and salad.